Saving months of extra work with open collaboration and transparent communication.

 - Add ability to search profiles and groups across networks

-- Ability to star profiles and groups so they are pinned on top
+- Ability to star profiles and groups, so they are pinned on top

 - Sort by recently accessed, date added/created (default), and alphabetically

-Feedback always help
+Feedback always helps

 Something important was cooking simultaneously

-He suggested that we add a dedicated section for Outliers in the main navigation somewhere as it a unique feature among competitors.
+Data scientist suggested that we add a dedicated section for Outliers in the main navigation somewhere as it a unique feature among competitors.
 This placement would give this feature more importance and visibility in our platform.

 All dashboard should be feeds

-I suggested to put content feed with Outliers as a second tab (as both are content streams) on homepage while moving profiles and groups in the sidebar as a mega menu.
+I suggested to put content feed with Outliers as a second tab (as both are content streams) on the homepage while moving profiles and groups in the sidebar as a mega menu.
 All of us agreed on this solution.

 Super easy way to access profiles and groups

 After putting Outliers and Feed on the homepage, I went on to find the best possible place to access Profiles and Groups.
 With one click, users can access any of their Profiles or Groups.
 All the networks are now clearly visible.
 One can quickly search for a profile without jumping between networks.
 I also added links to quickly add/create and manage Profiles and Groups.